BenMSK/GlobalPlannerRPP/README.md

 3) All parking lot is formulated as a graph, and the graph's information is contained in a '.txt' file.
 4) If you want to use a custom map, you should formulate the map into a graph.
 The edge of the graph consists of 'required', which is required to be visited, and optional edges, which is not required to.

+# algorithm inputs and outputs
+* input: a graph map ('.txt' format)
+* output: a sequence of node for visiting required road in priority

 ## Graph form in .txt
 'the number of vertices'
 'the number of edges'
 {'node_idx x_coords y_coords'} // coordinates of each node
 ...
 {'node_a node_b directed_or_undirected(not_used...) required_edge(1)_or_optional_edge(0)} // informations of each edge